 Yes, there is a part-time option that can be completed in 24 months based on individual needs.
 Part-time enrollment in the 24-month plan requires that a student work or volunteer at least 20 hours per week.
 The faculty director will provide individualized academic advising to help each student create a timeline for the part-time program.

-The Scripps College Post-Bac Program is kept small and selective in order to provide individual attention to each Post-Bac student.
-About 15 students are enrolled each year.
+The Scripps College Post-Bac Program cohort is kept small and selective in order to provide individual attention to each Post-Bac student.
+About 17 students matriculate each year.

-Students range in age from 21 to 45, with most under age 30.
+Students range in age from 21 to 45, with most under the age of 30.

 - faculty with extensive office hours